foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_fully_con.rst

 ..

-This kernel implements fully connected layer, also usually referred to as the inner product or dense layer.
+This kernel implements a fully connected layer, also usually referred to as the inner product or dense layer.

 Each value of output tensor is calculated according to the following formula: